xrdocs/ncs5500/_tutorials/ncs5500-performance-and-load-balancing.md

 - IPv4 and IPv6 performance are identical
 - Features applied on interface are not impacting the PPS performance

-Also we performed a longevity test to verify we don't lose any packet on a long period:
+Also we performed a longevity test to verify we don't lose any packet on a long period (9h+):

 ![longevity.png]({{site.baseurl}}/images/longevity.png){: .align-center}